sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 # Creating the dataset
 Given Blender’s tendency to crash, running this script alone is problematic for large datasets creation.
-To avoid the need to restart the program every time Blender crashes, use the shell script RunGeneration.sh.
+To avoid the need to restart the program every time Blender crashes, use the shell script Run.sh.
 This script will run the blender file in a loop, so it will restart every time Blender crashes.
 This can be run from shell/cmd/terminal: using: sh Run.sh

 # Notes:
-1) Try to avoid relative paths; Blender is not very good with those.
-2) Running this script should paralyze Blender until the script is done, which can take a while.
+1) Running this script should paralyze Blender until the script is done, which can take a while.
-3) The script refers to materials nodes and will only run as part of the blender file
+2) The script refers to materials nodes and will only run as part of the blender file

 # Sources for objects/HDRI/PBR materials